AdguardTeam/KnowledgeBaseDNS/README.md

 2. Choose Plain DNS from the drop-down menu
 3. Fill out the IP address field
 4. Copy the ready DNS stamp from the Stamp field

-If you'd like to update the list of [known DNS Providers](https://adguard-dns.io/kb/general/dns-providers/), you'll need to know how to create and check DNS stamps.
-Read the brief tutorial below to learn how to do it.

 ### How to check DNS stamps